katgaj/errormessages/How not to write error messages.md

 1. You have to make it clear that the error occured (visibility of system status).
 Give solution and explain what happened.
+It is critical for the user to deal with the problem first.

+przykłady